xrabohrok/BitBurner-VS/README.md

     1. This will install the BitBurner and Prettier extensions
 2. run `npm i`
     1. This will install prettier
 3. Run bitburner, and activate the api server and copy the api key as directed by the extension docs.
-Paste the key in the appropriate field in ./vscode/settings.json (should be obvious)
+Paste the key in the appropriate field in `./.vscode/settings.json` (property should be obvious)
 4. Restart Visual Studio Code, the workspace configuration should take care of everything

 ## Results: